landonviator/viatordsp/README.md

 ![Pic](https://github.com/landonviator/viatordsp/blob/main/Assets/btclipper.png)

 ## Installation
-Clone the repo viatordsp or download it as a zip.
-Cloning it would be better, since when there is an update, you simply pull the changes without needing to doanload another version of the zip file.
+Clone the [repo](https://github.com/landonviator/viatordsp) viatordsp or download it as a zip.
+Cloning it would be better, since when there is an update, you simply pull the changes without needing to download another version of the zip file.
 <br><br>Just include the viator_modules folder in the Projucer's module window like the inamge below and you're all set! <br><br>
 ![Pic](https://github.com/landonviator/viatordsp/blob/main/Assets/projucer.png)